DhonyImamS/learning-grpc/README.md

 # learn_grpc
-This repository is my learning process to interact with simple gRPC in go Language, using Go 1.16
+This repository is my learning process to interact with simple gRPC in GO Language, using Go 1.16 Owner try to learn test this grpc service using testify using TDD style and Godog using BDD style

 # resources
 This repository using many source comes from